-The proliferation of smartphone ownership and app usage has enabled new forms of data collection relating to transport behaviour.
-Currently, data is collected via transport surveys which have small sample sizes, are time consuming to carry out and often contain inaccurate information.
-Smartphone technology has the potential to generate individual level data in real time.
+The proliferation of smartphone ownership and app usage has enabled new forms of data collection about how people use transportation.
+Currently, data is collected via transport surveys which have small sample sizes, are time-consuming and often inaccurate.
+Smartphone technology has the potential to generate individual-level data in real time.

-Catch!, a project funded by Innovate UK, aims to understand travel behaviour in greater detail using data crowd-sourced via a smartphone application and to provide insight to Local Authorities to improve the transport network.
+Catch!, a project funded by Innovate UK, aims to understand travel behaviour in greater detail using crowd-sourced data via a smartphone application and to provide insight for local authorities to improve the transport network.

-This particular part of the project involves developing a solution to extrapolate sample collected data to the whole population.
+This part of the project involves developing a solution to extrapolate sample data to the whole population.

 Data collected via the WeCycle smartphone application was provided by TravelAi.
 This contained a database of GPS tracks of journeys recorded by the app.
 Home and work locations of app users were inferred from the GPS data.
 A database of app users was also supplied which contained a set of attributes including gender, year of birth and weight.